 McLain Association for Children, Georgia, provides support, education, and resources for vulnerable persons of all abilities while building the skills and knowledge of the families and communities that care for them.

 MAC Georgia’s psychologists provide expert consultation, diagnostic services, technical assistance, and professional development opportunities to persons across Georgia.
 Whether working in homes, schools, or day centers; our team provides the tools, skills, and knowledge necessary for persons with disabilities to achieve their full potential.

-MAC Georgia’s occupational therapists perform individual evaluations on children and adults and provide recommendations, training, and support to families and caregivers in order to encourage independent living.
-Whether it be parents, teachers, medical professionals, or caregivers; our team provides the education necessary to understand the importance of rehabilitation/habilitation and introduces strategies to encourage health and address the negative effects of injury, illness, and disability.
+MAC Georgia’s occupational therapists perform individual evaluations on children and adults with recommendations, training, and support for families and caregivers that encourage independent living.
+Whether for parents, teachers, medical professionals, or caregivers; our team provides the tools to understand the importance of rehabilitation/habilitation and introduces strategies to encourage health and address the negative effects of injury, illness, and disability.